ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 The number of requests per day grows by 50% each year.
 The second of January has by far the most requests, due to new years resolutions!
 If this day is in the weekend all systems are pushed to their limits.
-The fair database for one of their big clients, Kayak, is 100TB in size and changes daily.
+The airline fare database for one of their big clients, Kayak, is 100TB in size and changes daily.
 That's some pretty big numbers there.
 No wonder that Amadeus is a happy user of the MongoDB Enterprise Operator for Kubernetes.